rsdoiel/antenna/journalism.md

 date: 2025-05-19, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 20 at 9:44 p.m.</em>
 Ahmed Spins is spinning his talents into house-driven beats.
-The Moroccan DJ &#8211; who studied finance at Northeastern University in Boston &#8211; has been pursuing a career in music for several years.
+The Moroccan DJ – who studied finance at Northeastern University in Boston – has been pursuing a career in music for several years.

 <br>